jankotek/asterope-scala-legacy/README.md

 Build
 -----------------------

-You need an Linux, Windows or MacOSX machine with JRE 7 to build Asterope from sources.
+You need an Linux, Windows or MacOSX machine with **JRE 7** (JRE6 wont work) to build Asterope from sources.
-Source distribution already contains everything needed for build (including compiler, Ant build system, IDE project files and data).
+Source distribution already contains everything you need for build (including compiler, Ant build system, IDE project files and data).
+There is no reason to install JDK or Ant.

 To invoke Ant use batch file 'ant.bat' on Windows or './ant.sh' on Unix like systems.
 Asterope uses embedded Ant, so you should not use one installed on your system.